The three best banks for Wyoming LLC non-residents

 The rejection fallback chain (what happens if rejected)

-- Mercury rejects (about 30% of non-resident applications): apply to Relay next.
-Different reviewer pool, often approves applicants Mercury rejected.
+- Mercury rejects: apply to Relay next.
+Different reviewer pool, sometimes approves applicants Mercury rejected.
 Wait 2 to 3 business days between applications to avoid cross-bank flags.

-- All three reject: rare.
+- All three reject: uncommon.
 Options include Payoneer (limited US business features), Airwallex (multi-currency strong, fewer US features), Brex (only if you have $100K+ in revenue or funding).

 - What we do: if you get rejected, we email you within 24 hours with the next-bank prep packet, what to fix from the previous application, and timing for the next submission.